octobercms/docs/3.x/extend/system/plugins.md

 ## Plugin Version File

-The **version.yaml** file, called the *Plugin Version File*, contains the version comments and refers to database scripts in the correct order.
+The **version.yaml** file, called the Plugin Version File, contains the version comments and refers to database scripts in the correct order.
 Please read the [Database structure](../database/structure.md) article for information about the migration files.
 This file is required if you're going to submit the plugin to the [Marketplace](https://octobercms.com/help/site/marketplace).
-Here is an example of a plugin version file:
+Here is an example of a plugin version file.

 ```yaml
 v1.0.1: First version